akhil27051999/AWS-3-Tier-Architecture/README.md

 ---

-# Project 2: Manual Web Application Infrastructure
+# Project 2: Manually Hosting Web Application on AWS

 **Objective**: Deploy a web application with manually configured AWS networking and security components